On the number of vertices of Newton--Okounkov polygons: Interior vertices

 The proof of the second claim is entirely analogous, and we will be brief.
 Because of Remark \ref{beta-intpts}, if no component $C_j$ meets $C$ at a point different from $p$ then $\alpha(t)=D\cdot C - t \, C^2$ for all $t\in (\nu,t_i+\varepsilon)$ for small $\varepsilon$, and there is no upper vertex with first coordinate $t_i$.
 On the other hand, if some component $C_j$ does meet $C$ at a point different from $p$, by Remark \ref{beta-intpts}, there is an upper vertex with first coordinate $t_i$ if and only if $a_{j1}^+>a_{j1}$ for some $j$ such that $C_j$ meets $C$ at a point different from $p$, and Lemma \ref{intersect-slope} finishes the proof just as in the case of lower vertices. \end{proof}

-\begin{corollary} The number of interior lower (resp. upper) vertices of $\Delta_{\Y}(D)$ is bounded above by the number of irreducible components of the connected component $N(p)$ of $N_\mu$ that meets $C$ at $p$ (resp. the number of irreducible components of $N_\mu$ not in $N(p)$). \end{corollary}
+\begin{corollary} The number of interior lower (resp. upper) vertices of $\Delta_{\Y}(D)$ is bounded above by the number of irreducible components of the connected component $N(p)$ of $N_\mu$ that meets $C$ at $p$ (resp. the number of irreducible components of $N_\mu$ in some $N(q)$ for some $q\in C\setminus\{p\}$). \end{corollary}